Resource Consistency policy compliance processes

-This article discusses an approach to policy-adherence processes that govern the Deployment Acceleration discipline.
-Effective governance of cloud configuration starts with recurring manual processes designed to detect issues and impose policies to remediate those risks.
-You can automate these processes and supplement to reduce the overhead of governance and allow for faster response to deviation.
+This article discusses an approach to policy adherence processes that govern resource consistency.
+Effective cloud resource consistency governance starts with recurring manual processes designed to identify operational inefficiencies, improve management of deployed resources, and ensure mission-critical workloads have minimal disruptions.
+These manual processes are supplemented with monitoring, automation, and tooling to help reduce the overhead of governance and allow for faster response to policy deviation.

 Planning, review, and reporting processes

-The best Deployment Acceleration tools in the cloud are only as good as the processes and policies that they support.
-The following is a set of example processes commonly used as part of a Deployment Acceleration discipline.
-Use these examples as a starting point when planning the processes that will allow you to continue to update deployment and configuration policy based on business change and feedback from the development and IT teams responsible for turning governance guidance into action.
+The following is a set of example processes commonly involved in the Resource Consistency discipline.
+Use these examples as a starting point when planning the processes that will allow you to continue to update Resource Consistency policy based on business change and feedback from the development and IT teams tasked with turning guidance into action.

-Initial risk assessment and planning: As part of your initial adoption of the Deployment Acceleration discipline, identify your core business risks and tolerances related to deployment of your business applications.
-Use this information to discuss specific technical risks with members of the IT operations team, and develop a baseline set of deployment and configuration policies for remediating these risks to establish your initial governance strategy.
+Initial risk assessment and planning: As part of your initial adoption of the Resource Consistency discipline, identify your core business risks and tolerances related to operations and IT management.
+Use this information to discuss specific technical risks with members of your IT teams and workload owners to develop a baseline set of Resource Consistency policies designed to remediate these risks, establishing your initial governance strategy.

-Deployment testing: As part of the deployment process for any asset, the cloud governance team, in cooperation with your IT operations teams, is responsible for reviewing the deployment policy compliance.
+Deployment testing: As part of deployment, the cloud governance team, in cooperation with your cloud operations teams, will be responsible for reviewing the deployment to validate Resource Consistency policy compliance.

-Annual planning: Conduct an annual high-level review of Deployment Acceleration strategy.
-Explore future corporate priorities and updated cloud adoption strategies to identify potential risk increase and other emerging configuration needs and opportunities.
-Also use this time to review the latest DevOps best practices and integrate these into your policies and review processes.
+Annual planning: On an annual basis, perform a high-level review of Resource Consistency strategy.
+Explore future corporate expansion plans or priorities and update cloud adoption strategies to identify potential risk increase or other emerging resource consistency needs.
+Also use this time to review the latest best practices for cloud resource consistency and integrate these into your policies and review processes.

-This planning process is also a good time to evaluate the current membership of your cloud governance team for knowledge gaps related to new or changing policy and risks related to DevOps and deployment acceleration.
+This planning process is also a good time to evaluate the current membership of your cloud governance team for knowledge gaps related to new or changing policy and risks associated with the Resource Consistency discipline.
 Invite relevant IT staff to participate in reviews and planning as either temporary technical advisors or permanent members of your team.

-Education and training: On a bimonthly basis, offer training sessions to make sure IT staff and developers are up-to-date on the latest Deployment Acceleration strategy and requirements.
-As part of this process review and update any documentation, guidance, or other training assets to ensure they're in sync with the latest corporate policy statements.
+Education and training: On a bimonthly basis, offer training sessions to make sure IT staff and developers are up-to-date on the latest Resource Consistency policy requirements and guidance.
+As part of this process review and update any documentation or other training assets to ensure they're in sync with the latest corporate policy statements.

-Monthly audit and reporting reviews: Perform a monthly audit on all cloud deployments to assure their continued alignment with configuration policy.
-Review deployment-related activities with IT staff and identify any compliance issues not already handled as part of the ongoing monitoring and enforcement process.
-The result of this review is a report for the cloud strategy team and each cloud adoption team to communicate overall adherence to policy.
+Monthly audit and reporting reviews: On a monthly basis, perform an audit on all cloud deployments to assure their continued alignment with Resource Consistency policy.
+Review related activities with IT staff and identify any compliance issues not already handled as part of the ongoing monitoring and enforcement process.
+The result of this review is a report for the cloud strategy team and each cloud adoption team to communicate overall performance and adherence to policy.
 The report is also stored for auditing and legal purposes.

 Processes for ongoing monitoring

-A successful Deployment Acceleration strategy depends on visibility into the current and past state of your cloud infrastructure.
-Without the ability to analyze the relevant metrics and data of your cloud resources operational health and activity, you cannot identify changes in your risks or detect violations of your risk tolerances.
-The ongoing governance processes discussed above requires quality data to ensure policy can be modified to protect your infrastructure against changing threats and risks from misconfigured resources.
+A successful Resource Consistency strategy depends on visibility into the current and past state of your cloud infrastructure.
+Without the ability to analyze the relevant metrics and data of your cloud environment's health and activity, you cannot identify changes in your risks or detect violations of your risk tolerances.
+The ongoing governance processes discussed above require quality data to ensure policy can be modified to optimize your cloud resource usage and improve overall performance of cloud-hosted workloads.

-Ensure that your IT operations teams have implemented automated monitoring systems for your cloud infrastructure that capture the relevant logs data you need to evaluate risk.
-Be proactive in monitoring these systems to ensure prompt detection and mitigation of potential policy violation, and ensure your monitoring strategy is in line with deployment and configuration needs.
+Ensure that your IT teams have implemented automated monitoring systems for your cloud infrastructure that capture the relevant logs data you need to evaluate risks.
+Be proactive in monitoring these systems to ensure prompt detection and mitigation of potential policy violation, and ensure your monitoring strategy is in line with your operational needs.

 Violation triggers and enforcement actions

-Because noncompliance with configuration policies can lead to critical service disruption risks, the cloud governance team should have visibility into serious policy violations.
-Ensure IT staff have clear escalation paths for reporting configuration compliance issues to the governance team members best suited to identify and verify that policy issues are mitigated when detected.
+Because Resource Consistency policy compliance can lead to critical service disruption or significant cost overruns risks, the cloud governance team should have visibility into noncompliance incidents.
+Ensure IT staff have clear escalation paths for reporting these issues to the governance team members best suited to identify and verify that policy issues are mitigated when detected.

 When violations are detected, you should take actions to realign with policy as soon as possible.
-Your IT team can automate most violation triggers using the tools outlined in the Deployment Acceleration toolchain for Azure.
+Your IT team can automate most violation triggers using the tools outlined in the Resource Consistency toolchain for Azure.

-The following triggers and enforcement actions provide examples you can use when discussing how to use monitoring data to resolve policy violations:
+The following triggers and enforcement actions provide examples you can reference when planning how to use monitoring data to resolve policy violations:

-Use the Deployment Acceleration discipline template to document the processes and triggers that align to the current cloud adoption plan.
+Use the Resource Consistency discipline template to document the processes and triggers that align to the current cloud adoption plan.

-For guidance on executing cloud management policies in alignment with adoption plans, see Deployment Acceleration discipline improvement.
+For guidance on executing cloud management policies in alignment with adoption plans, see the article on discipline improvement.